Periodontal Maintenance Therapy to Restore Your Gum Health

 Periodontitis is the most advanced form of gum disease.
 If left untreated, periodontitis can lead to gum recession, loss of bone, and tooth loss.
 Not to mention, periodontitis is connected to other systemic diseases.

 Periodontitis is a grave gum infection that can jeopardize the health of your teeth.
 Thankfully, your Frisco dentist, Dr Chirag Patel can restore your oral health.
-If you have suffered tooth loss, because of periodontitis, Dr. Patel can replace missing teeth with dental implants or implant-supported restorations.
+If you have suffered tooth loss, because of periodontitis, Dr. Patel can replace missing teeth with dental implants or implant-supported restorations to enhance the functionality of your teeth and gums.
 Additionally, Dr. Patel is experienced in bone grafting, which may be required before implant placement.